-1. Front Lot Line:
+- 1. Front Lot Line: - a.

-- a.
 Interior Lot: The lot line abutting the street. - b.
-Corner Lot or Through Lot: The lot line separating the lot from either street. - c.
-Back Lot: The line closest to and most parallel to the street from which vehicular access to the lot is gained. - 2.
-Rear Lot Line: The lot line opposite the front lot line.
-On a lot pointed at the rear, the rear lot line shall be an imaginary line between the side lot lines parallel to the front lot line, not less than 10 feet long, lying farthest from the front lot line.
-On a corner lot, the rear lot line shall be opposite the front lot line of least dimension. - 3.
+Corner Lot or Through Lot: The lot line separating the lot from all abutting streets. - c.
+Back Lot: The line closest to and most parallel to the street from which vehicular access to the lot is gained. - Rear Lot Line: The lot line opposite the front lot line.
+On a lot pointed at the rear, the rear lot line shall be an imaginary line between the side lot lines parallel to the front lot line, not less than ten (10) feet long, lying farthest from the front lot line. - 3.
 Side Lot Line: Any lot lines other than the front lot line or rear lot line.